mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 However, I would like to demystify a few misconception based on my experience using examples of different use-cases.

 ### Consuming image in native layer
-If your concern is latency of reading or decoding image.
-Note that Android Java SDK also comes with [ImageDecoder also have a Java API](https://developer.android.com/reference/android/graphics/ImageDecoder) APIs which are likely backed by the same native implementation.
+If your concern is high latency of reading or decoding image in Java layer..
+Note that Android Java SDK also comes with [ImageDecoder also have a Java API](https://developer.android.com/reference/android/graphics/ImageDecoder)  which is likely backed by the same native implementation.
 You can use these APIs to read images as [Drawable](https://developer.android.com/reference/android/graphics/drawable/Drawable) or [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap).

-For any kind of post-processing you might want to do in native layer, you can easily marshall `Bitmap` reference to native layer.
+For any kind of post-processing you might want to do in the native layer, you can easily marshall `Bitmap` reference to the native layer.
 NDK has good support for [Bitmap](https://developer.android.com/ndk/reference/group/bitmap) and it allows you to process them between Java and Native with little overhead.

 > I plan to write more about it in a separate article.

-You might not get latency benefit between using `ImageDecoder` in Java vs Native.
+You might not get latency benefit by using `ImageDecoder` in the native layer as compared to the Java layer.
 You may get latency benefits if you have some decoder implementation that can handle decoding faster that what NDK library does.

-One valid reason to read file in native layer might be to get rid of holding nasty `Bitmaps` in Java layer when you don't need them.
-For example if you just want to read an image, do some post processing, encode it as jpeg and save to disk.
+One valid reason to still read the file in native layer might be to get rid of holding nasty `Bitmaps` in Java layer when you don't need to.

+For example if you just want to read an image, do some post processing, encode it as jpeg and save to disk - you can avoid holding a `Bitmap` reference in Java.

 I have often found holding large `Bitmaps` can lead to visible performance issues likely because we have to rely on GC to reclaim the memory held by `Bitmap` when they are no longer referenced.
 GC may not always work in predictable fashion.
-But, [Bitmap#recycle()](https://developer.android.com/reference/android/graphics/Bitmap#recycle()) API might help you with this as well.
+However, [Bitmap#recycle()](https://developer.android.com/reference/android/graphics/Bitmap#recycle()) API might help you with this as well.

 ### Avoiding marshalling of file data across JNI boundary
+It's a good idea to use native approach if

-If you need to read alternative file format and you have your custom decoder implementation for it.
-It might be a good idea to avoid reading the content of the file first as a `String` in Java layer and later marshalling it all to native layer via JNI.
-I am not 100% sure how data marshalling works across Java Native boundary but this is [#1 tip around JNI by Android developer website](https://developer.android.com/training/articles/perf-jni#general-tips).
+You need to read alternative file format and you have your custom decoder implementation for it.
+This way you can avoid first reading it in the Java layer as `String` and later marshalling it to the native layer via JNI.

+I am not 100% sure how exactly data marshalling works across Java Native boundary but it is [#1 tip around JNI by Android developer website](https://developer.android.com/training/articles/perf-jni#general-tips) to avoid marshalling large data.

 It "might" be more performant to pass `fd` to native layer instead.